sparkflows/sparkflows-docs/docs/installation/configuration/https-self-signed-certificate.rst

    :alt: certificate
    :width: 60%

-- Click on ``Details`` option to see detail information of certificate.
+- Click on ``Details`` option to see detailed information of certificate.

 .. figure:: ../../_assets/configuration/Certificatedetails.PNG
    :alt: certificate